8 Apps for Data Collection in Research

-Magpi is a mobile data recording app that allows users to create electronic forms both on and offline within minutes.
+Magpi is a mobile data recording app that allows users to create mobile forms both on and offline within minutes.
 Its use extends through the health, agriculture, environment and industry sectors, where rapid and low-cost conduction of mobile surveys enables scalable and straightforward research.

 Various functions of Magpi include offline entries, automatic updates, photos and GPS stamping.
 Further integrated workflows allow feeding user’s data into almost any web-accessible system, including Google spreadsheet, Salesforce account or SQL databases.

 Magpi aims to make the most out of mobile data collection apps by reducing accidental errors through logic branching, eliminating wasteful paper use and benefiting from fast input and automatic analysis of modern-day smartphone capabilities.

 With four easy steps from setting up an account, to creating a form, and downloading the app, you can start collecting data.
 This simplicity and efficiency means you are ready to start collecting data on any smartphone, tablet or iPad within minutes.

 Features: Offline data entry, SMS notification, Interactive voice response (IVR) data collection, Zapier integration

 Cost: Free basic accounts, paid pro and enterprise plans available

 Jotforms, a reputable simple online form builder, has expanded its range with a new mobile data recording app called Jotforms mobile.

 This app allows users to collect various types of data, such as voice recordings, barcodes, geolocations and electronic signatures and then build, view, access, sort, fill out, share, and organise all this data in a single place.
 The utility of using a mobile data recording app, in this case, enables it to function offline and utilise iOS and Android push notifications to alert the user of new respondents or changes in data.
 PDF copies of submitted information can even be downloaded or shared.